verilator/verilator/docs/guide/exe_verilator.rst

    When using :vlopt:`--build`, disable the generation of C++/SystemC code, and execute only the build.
 This can be useful for rebuilding the Verilated code produced by a previous invocation of Verilator.

+.. option:: --verilation-jobs [<value>]

+   Specify the level of parallelism for the internal compilation steps of Verilator.
+If zero, uses the number of threads in the current hardware.
+   Otherwise, must be a positive integer specifying the maximum number of parallel build jobs.

+   See also :vlopt:`-j`.

 .. option:: +verilog1995ext+<ext>